- High energy operation for rapid milling; low energy operation for sample polishing

 During milling operations, milling sequence progress and instrument status are displayed in real time on the touch screen.

-Advanced functionality includes tools for managing sample data, maintenance and log files, and image storage, as well as remote access, which allows you to oversee milling operations via a remote computer if the SEM Mill is networked with your facility’s intranet.
+Advanced functionality includes tools for managing sample data, maintenance and log files, and image storage.

 Access to instrument configuration, administrative and diagnostic tools, and maintenance and log files, is controlled through privileges granted to the various user levels and require login credentials.